Inspiring locations, first-class facilities and equipment

 Deakin Genomics Centre

-The Deakin Genomics Centre is a state-of-the-art DNA sequencing facility that provides small to commercial scale support, training and services.
-Based at our Melbourne Burwood and Geelong Waurn Ponds campuses, the facility helps support our teaching programs and research activities.
+The Deakin Genomics Centre is a state-of-the-art DNA sequencing facility that supports our teaching and research activities, and provides small to commercial scale support, training and services.

 Vehicles and boats